“Can you sing?”

 Sign Up to Be Notified About Auditions

-If you would like to receive direct notification for our auditions when the opportunity to do so begins in late May, please sign up for our audition mailing list.
+If you would like to receive direct notification for our auditions now and in the future, please sign up for our audition mailing list.

 “They sing so nicely too!”